Analog Hawking radiation emitted by a perfectly reflecting mirror: Conclusion

-It should be noted that by striking a flying mirror by a classical plane wave and Fourier transforming the received reflected wave can indeed lead to a frequency spectrum.
-However, this is only a classical signal in Fourier space.
-It is for quantum fluctuations that the Fourier components of the reflected wave modes have the interpretation as quantum particle creation from the vacuum (although this quantum radiation spectrum has exactly the same form as that of the previous classical spectrum).
+Finally, let us comment that by striking a flying mirror with a classical plane wave and Fourier transforming the corresponding reflected wave lead to an identical radiation spectrum as that of a quantum field.
+However, this is only a classical signal in the Fourier space.
+It is only for quantum fluctuations that the Fourier components of the reflected wave modes have the interpretation as quantum particle creation from the vacuum.
+Therefore, it may be possible to employ classical waves in the lab to mimic the analog Hawking radiation, i.e., \textit{analog of the analog Hawking radiation}.
+This concept may significantly decrease the experimental difficulty of measuring the rare quantum particles.
+However, how to mimic the entanglement property between the analog Hawking particle and its entangled partner pair deserves further investigations.

-Without going through rigorous derivation of the radiation spectrum, one may also heuristically argue the expected expression from dimensional analysis.
-Since the mean occupation number $d^3N/d^3p$ has a dimension of length$^{3}$, and, for a relativistically receding mirror, the reflected wave mode are mostly longitudinal, one expects $d^3N/d^3p\sim \delta^{(2)}(\mathbf{p}_{\perp})dN/dp_{x}$ up to a dimensionless proportionality constant.
-By going through rigorous derivation, the proportionality constant can be uniquely determined, which is important to the estimation of event yield for a proposed experiment.

-The results based on the viewpoint adopted in this paper also allow direct generalization to mirrors with various geometries, e.g., square, circular, etc., and diffraction in the radiation spectrum emerges.

-Finally, having robust expressions for the analog Hawking radiation spectra, we estimated, in the case of $T_{H}=0.03$ eV, the yield to be $N\sim 16$ events per laser shot for an ideal detector, and $N_{total}\sim 160,000$ in a 20-day experiment, which is roughly 50 times larger than the yield, $N_{total}\sim 3,000$, for a square-root-Lorentzian (SRLD), semitransparent mirror \cite{Lin2021}.